 The AC has been given full access to and is provided with the cooperation of the Company's management.
-In addition, the AC has independent access to the external auditors of the Company, Ernst & Young LLP (the "External Auditors"), and the internal auditor of the Company, RSM Risk Advisory Pte Ltd (the "Internal Auditors").
+In addition, the AC has independent access to the external auditors of the Company, Ernst & Young LLP (the "External Auditors"), and the Internal Auditors (as defined below) of the Company.
 The AC meets with the External Auditors and the Internal Auditors on an annual basis without the presence of management to review matters that might be raised privately.
 The AC has reasonable resources to enable it to discharge its functions properly.